 the discussion of the secondary, U halos found in coalified wood specimens from the

+Colorado Plateau.
 Even though most of Joly's (4) measurements of U and Th halos

 showed their radii were about the sizes expected from the alpha decay energies